d11wtq/docker-ami-packer/README.md

       -var aws_secret_key=$AWS_SECRET_ACCESS_KEY \
       docker-ami.json

-This will chew for a bit and finally output the ami-ID.
+This will chew for a bit and finally output the AMI ID.